Stuycs-K/final-project-9-shresthaa-wassercugm/WORKLOG.md

 ### 5/31/23

-finished working on the side holes.
+Finished working on the side holes.
 Started working on the corner holes.

+### 6/4/23

+Finished implementing the holes, and modified the graphics.